wallarm/product-documentation/docs/latest/installation/multi-tenant/overview.md

 # Multitenancy overview

-The **multitenancy** feature allows using Wallarm API Security to protect several independent company infrastructures or isolated environments simultaneously.
+The **multitenancy** feature allows using Wallarm to protect several independent company infrastructures or isolated environments simultaneously.

 **Tenant** represents the following entities: